DragonSenses/complete-ecommerce-store/journey.md

 export default MobileFilters
 ```

 Then import and render `MobileFilters` inside our individual category page.
+Let's also pass in `sizes` data and `colors` data as props.

 ```tsx
 import MobileFilters from '@/components/MobileFilters';